mileswwatkins/ssa_baby_names/README.md

 About
 -----
-Python wrapper for the Social Security Administration's [Popular Baby Names service](http://www.ssa.gov/OACT/babynames/).
+A Python wrapper for the Social Security Administration's [Popular Baby Names service](http://www.ssa.gov/OACT/babynames/).

-Provides access to the most popular names of both genders in any year of American history.
+Provides access to the most popular names of both genders in a year of American history.
 Both the frequency of names and their relative frequencies (ie, percentage of all births of their gender) are available.

 The top 1,000 names are available for a given gender and year; these encompass roughly 90% of all births.
 The earliest year in the database is 1880.